Deepfake-Eval-2024: A Multi-Modal In-the-Wild Benchmark of Deepfakes Circulated in 2024: Dataset

 \textbf{Data Attributes}.
 Our data collection method ensures that Deepfake-Eval-2024 is a \textbf{challenging} dataset.
 Users often brought media to \TrueMedia.org when it could not be easily identified as real or fake by a human.
 Thus, we estimate that Deepfake-Eval-2024 has a greater proportion of challenging examples in both real and fake categories than prior datasets.

 \textbf{Dataset Diversity}.
 Collecting data through social media and deepfake detection platform users also provides increased diversity with respect to generative models, ethnicity, language, and content.
 Deepfake-Eval-2024 is a sample of currently circulating AI-generated content.
-Thus, we estimate that our dataset includes AI-generated and manipulated content from every type of commonly used contemporary model deepfake generation model.
+Thus, we estimate that our dataset includes AI-generated and manipulated content from every type of commonly used contemporary deepfake generation model.
 Further, \TrueMedia.org users came from all over the world, resulting in increased ethnic and linguistic diversity in our dataset.
 Our dataset is 78.7\% English and includes a total of 52 different languages (Figure \ref{fig:all-origins-language}).
+We estimate racial demographics by labeling 10\% of the visual data for perceived race/ethnicity.
+Visual data is estimated to be 54.6\% white and 45.4\% non-white with full results in Supp.
+Table \ref{app:demographic-estimates}.
 The content of the media itself has larger variations than the standardized content typically found in academic datasets.
 The diversity in data origins (Figure \ref{fig:all-origins-language}, Supp.
 Figure \ref{ext-fig:all-origins-separate}) results in a wide variety of different media styles, including videos of political speeches and self-shot content-creators, images of large crowds and close-up portraits, and audio clips of debating politicians.